 Our Ambition: to share Australian green tea and ignite people’s love of it.

 Our Mission: to make Australian grown green tea famous.

 Our Desire: to create and celebrate simple, beautiful things.

 Inspired by the thought of a huge public celebration of tea, we took matters into our own hands and with the help of friends from another tea company, we launched the inaugural Sydney Tea Festival in August of 2014 at Carriageworks.
-In just a few years the event has grown to become the biggest tea gathering in Australia, with over 80 stallholders, a program of workshops and talks, and thousands of people in attendance.
-Spurred on by the success of this event, in 2016 we launched the Melbourne Tea Festival at The Melbourne Convention and Exhibition Centre, right in the heart of the city.
+In just a few years the event has grown to become the biggest tea gathering in Australia, with up to 80 stallholders, a program of workshops and talks, and thousands of people in attendance.
+Spurred on by the success of this event, in 2016 we launched the Melbourne Tea Festival, right in the heart of the city.